• HOME

 please see my blog entry.]

-A Psychodynamic Model of The Self (Ego):
+My Model of The Self (Ego):

 The Phantom Power of Shame

-From the early history of all our lives, and ongoing, there is an infinitude of moments that may impart to us a sense of fundamental vulnerability to failure, that may call into question the adequacy of our basic capabilities – our ability to survive and thrive in life.
-Moreover, from the outset we sense and naturally identify with such insecurities within the inner lives of the primary adult figures of our early relational world.
-The vestiges of both theirs and our own “internalized” negative experiences are thus likely to settle deep into our own psychological bedrock and to haunt us.
+From the early history of all our lives and ongoing, there is an infinitude of moments that may impart to us a sense of our fundamental vulnerability to failure, that may call into question the adequacy of our basic capabilities, of our ability to survive and thrive in life.
+Moreover, from the outset we naturally identify with and absorb the feelings of insecurity lingering within the inner lives of the primary adult figures of our early relational world.
+The “internalized” vestiges of both theirs and our own negative experiences settle deep into our psychological bedrock and can haunt us, continually threatening us from within, suggesting to us what we are not, what we most fundamentally lack.
+The presence of such existential vulnerability is a uniquely potent, though often elusive and phantom-like presence within the psyche – the essence of what we can properly call, “chronic shame.”

 To whatever degree that shame’s latent insecurity settles within our psychological foundation, when it does re-emerge, its presence is often signaled to our psyche through its natural concomitant, anxiety.
 Through anxiety, shame’s impact upon our evolving Self-construct may be continuous and far-reaching, as the course of everyday life presents us with an infinitude of situations or endeavors in which even a fleeting feeling of vulnerability can “trigger” long-buried feelings of fundamental inadequacy.
 Except in situations of acute embarrassment, which are momentary and relatively rare, shame’s particular toxic power is more continuous and insidious in character, experienced internally and privately.
 For most individuals its very presence tends to be elusive and shadow-like.
 It generally escapes our direct recognition primarily because our predominant sense of identity, our Ideal Self (our “Ego”) can effectively obscure conscious awareness of our most dreaded shortcomings.